helidon-io/helidon/messaging/README.md

 ## Create a connector

-A connector module contains one stateless provider and one new lifecycle object for every configured incoming or outgoing binding.
-The provider is shared; connector instances are not.
-Implement only the direction interfaces the transport supports.
-Types implemented or extended by connector authors, including connector configuration, are in the exported `io.helidon.messaging.spi` package.
+A connector module contains a stateless `MessagingConnectorProvider`, a configured `MessagingConnector`, and one new channel connection for every incoming or outgoing binding.
+The provider creates named connectors; each connector retains common configuration and creates its supported channel directions.
+Types implemented or extended by connector authors, including the common connector configuration prototype, are in the exported `io.helidon.messaging.spi` package.
 Runtime-owned context and delivery handles supplied through those contracts are in `io.helidon.messaging`; the examples below omit routine imports.

-`ConnectorProvider`, `IncomingConnectorProvider`, and `OutgoingConnectorProvider` are Service Registry contracts.
-A provider that implements both directions is registered under all three contracts.
-The messaging runtime discovers all providers through `ConnectorProvider` and uses the two direction contracts as capabilities; applications may also look up a specific direction contract directly.
+`MessagingConnectorProvider` is the Service Registry contract and extends `ConfiguredProvider<MessagingConnector>`.
+`IncomingChannel` and `OutgoingChannel` extend the common `ChannelConnection` lifecycle contract.
+A named `MessagingConnector` is a factory, not a channel lifecycle resource; the graph owns the connections attached to it.

 ### 1. Choose the connector identity and directions

 Choose a non-blank connector type that is unique in the application.
 Helidon connectors use the `helidon-` prefix;
 third-party connectors should use a similarly distinctive name.
 The examples below use `example-acme`.

-- Implement `IncomingConnectorProvider` for a source.
+- Override `MessagingConnector.incoming(Config)` for a source.
-- Implement `OutgoingConnectorProvider` for a sink.
+- Override `MessagingConnector.outgoing(Config)` for a sink.
-- Implement both interfaces on one provider when the transport supports both directions.
+- Override both methods when the transport supports both directions.

-The runtime rejects duplicate provider types and rejects an incoming or outgoing binding when its selected provider does not implement that direction.
+The default directional methods return `Optional.empty()`; a connector must support at least one direction.
+The runtime rejects duplicate configured connector names and rejects a binding when its selected connector does not support that direction.
+Connector names and provider types serve different purposes: a type identifies the implementation, while a name selects one configured instance of it.

 ### 2. Create the connector module